Map as a property delegate

 , or kotlin

 .
-In Kotlin, we delegate to a delegate, not to a property, just like we assign property to a value, not another property.
+In Kotlin, we delegate to a delegate, not to a property, just like we assign a property to a value, not another property.

-To clear populations, the cities
+To clear the populations, the cities

-map would have to be mutable and using population.cities.clear()
+map would have to be mutable, and using population.cities.clear()

 would cause population.sanFrancisco